Thermal fluctuations in antiferromagnetic nanostructures: Thermal field modeling in AFMs

-Treating AFM stochastic dynamics as antiparallelly ordered FM cells in the manner of micro-magnetic simulations poses additional challenges as indicated above.
-For one, the dynamic equations for AFM (or N\'{e}el) vector $\mathbf{L}$ ($=\mathbf{M}_{1}-\mathbf{M}_{2}$, where $\mathbf{M}_{1}$ and $ \mathbf{M}_{2}$ are sublattice magnetizations) involve the time derivative $ \frac{d}{dt}\mathbf{h}_{th}(t)$ that is hardly compatible with abrupt changes in $\mathbf{h}_{th}(t)$ often associated with the thermal fields.
-Such a step-function treatment would evidently overestimate the high frequency components of the noise, resulting in parasitic excitation of spurious optical magnons in the AFM.
+Treating the ratcheted field effect on AFM stochastic dynamics as antiparallelly ordered FM cells in the manner of micro-magnetic simulations poses challenges beyond those faced by FM counterparts.
+For one, the dynamic equations for AFM (or N\'{e}el) vector $\mathbf{L}$ ($=\mathbf{M}_{1}-\mathbf{M}_{2}$, where $\mathbf{M}_{1}$ and $ \mathbf{M}_{2}$ are sublattice magnetizations) involve the time derivative $ \frac{d}{dt}\mathbf{H}_{th}(t)$ that is not compatible with abrupt changes in $\mathbf{H}_{th}(t)$ often associated with the thermal fields.
+Even when this singularity is somehow avoided, such a step-function treatment would evidently overestimate the high frequency components of the noise, resulting in parasitic excitation of spurious optical magnons in the AFM.
 Another difficulty stems from the fact that the correlation time of thermal fields may be comparable to the temporal scale of AFM dynamics which is much faster than the FM counterparts.~\cite{Atxitia2009} In fact, the effect of a finite correlation time was a subject of a detailed investigation even for much slower FM dynamics in the case of colored thermal noise.~\cite{Tranchida2016} In general, an increase in the auto-correlation time would enhance the inertial effects and lead to stronger magnetization damping.

-Thus, the desired solution is a representation of the thermal fields with a finite, physically determined correlation time that can be incorporated into the Lagrangian formalism of the N\'{e}el vector dynamics and be applied to the stochastic Euler-Lagrange equations for numerical evaluation.
-An alternative theory based on the Fokker-Planck equation was proposed previously to describe small deviations around the deterministic trajectory of the N\'{e}el vector.~\cite{Gomonay2013} In contrast, a different approach is pursued here via the exact solution of the stochastic equation that is applicable to large fluctuations as well.
+Thus, the desired solution is a representation of the thermal fields with a finite, physically determined correlation time that can be incorporated into the stochastic N\'{e}el vector dynamics for numerical evaluation.
+An alternative theory based on the Fokker-Planck equation was proposed previously to describe small deviations around the deterministic trajectory of the N\'{e}el vector.~\cite{Gomonay2013} In contrast, the approach pursued here can lead to an exact solution of the stochastic equation that is applicable to large fluctuations as well.